dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 ## Debugging

 To start off, To be able to print data in a way that can be readily used in debugging scenarios, we can use the builtin `bpf_trace_printk` which is a printf-like interface.
-To read these values out of the kernel
+To read these values out of the kernel:

 ```
 sudo cat /sys/kernel/debug/tracing/trace_pipe
 ```

 ## Being able to read the data

+// FIXME this needs to be filled in way more

 Could read key, but not the data size - what?!